nkwhr/ActiveModelLike-Errors/README.md

 ## full\_messages\_for

-Returns all the full error messages for a given key.
+Returns all the full error messages for a given attribute.

     $errors->add('name', 'is invalid');
     $errors->add('name', 'can not be empty');